Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Mississippi State Stats and Trends

-- So far this year Mississippi State has one win against the spread.
+- Mississippi State has one win against the spread in four games this season.

-- Mississippi State's games this year have gone over the point total one time in four opportunities (25%).
+- Mississippi State's games this season have eclipsed the over/under one time in four opportunities (25%).

-- When Mississippi State piles up more than 290.3 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Mississippi State picks up over 290.3 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Bulldogs have turned the ball over three more times (7 total) than the Aggies have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.